 A healthy intervertebral disc can in turn prevent loss of bone between the vertebrae due to mutual abrasion.
 Yoga asana for a healthy vertebrae include intense forward bending asana which stretch the spine from behind, similarly the backbends open up the spaces between the adjoining vertebrae which relieves the pressure on the blood vessels as well as the nerves emerging from or ending into the spine.

 Yoga poses for stretching the spine help apply healthy pressure on to the vertebrae which induces their bones to build more bone mass for getting used to the stress being applies.
 This way yoga prevents osteoarthritis of the spinal vertebrae.
 Yoga applies this bone mass growth triggering stress by holding the body weight against gravity, by conveniently stretching the muscles, and not by overloading the pressure on the bones by using extra weights externally.

 Yoga poses for spine alignment helps maintain the natural curves of the spine, the construct of different sections of the spine is such that they create the S shaped curve in a properly aligned spine.
 Regular yoga practice helps to maintain the curves which help keep away a multitude of issues related to the spine.

 One can breathe better, sit for extended durations, and stand taller if one maintains the natural curves of the spine.
 One of the reasons for the loss of these curves is the loss of shape of the individual vertebrae due to degeneration of the bone mass.
 The spinal cord exercises also help keep the ligaments around the facet joints in good tone and strength.
-Proper working of these joints is crucial to maintaining the right posture along with executing pain free movements throughout one’s life.
+Proper working of these joints is crucial to maintaining the right posture (right standing posture) along with executing pain free movements throughout one’s life.